 Sith "alchemy" can border on this at times.
 Luke's clones in Dark Empire are a lot taller and more muscular (and dumber) than him.
 Luke's soul is actually severed from his body in the Jedi Academy Trilogy.

-Not sure if it counts, but in "Tales of the Bounty Hunters", Dengar's backstory is that, after a crashed speeder, he was "fixed" by having the parts of his brain which showed emotions being slowly removed, leaving him a robot with no ability to care, no emotions beyond anger, hope, and (accidentally) loneliness.
+Dengar's backstory is that, after a crashed speeder, he was "fixed" by having the parts of his brain which showed emotions being slowly removed, leaving him a robot with no ability to care, no emotions beyond anger, hope, and (accidentally) loneliness.
 This was intentional: the people who "fixed" him wanted him to be made into an assassin with the hope that if he did well enough they would restore his other emotions.

-Also in "Tales of the Bounty Hunters", most of Boba Fett's skin was slowly burnt away by acid.
+Most of Boba Fett's skin was slowly burnt away by acid.
 Admittedly they don't show this happening, just the aftereffect, but the implication is fairly horrendous.

 Galaxy of Fear, being inspired by Goosebumps, has this now and then.
 The Planet Plague features The Virus which turns people into Blob Monsters in a rather disgusting way.
 Thirteen-year-old Tash is injected with some and throughout the book feels irritable and angry as a rash-covered lump on her arm grows and swells until it splits and starts oozing virus-laden slime that fights her movements.

-The "Stuff" that fills The Gone Away World typically turns into whatever someone's thinking of.
+The "Stuff" that fills The Gone-Away World typically turns into whatever someone's thinking of.
 If it gets on someone, it can turn them into whatever they're thinking of.
 Unfortunately, their internal anatomy is also matched to whatever they're imagining, so if they don't have detailed knowledge of the organs of whatever they're thinking of, odds are they're not going to survive the experience.

 Infected and Contagious by Scott Sigler each involves bio-machines from outer space that use humans as hosts to grow...until they are mature enough to tear their way out.

-During the first book in the Legacy Of The Drow Series, Dinin Do'Urden adamantly refuses his sister Vierna's order for him to be part of a mission to capture their brother, the Defector from DecadenceDrizzt Do'Urden.
+During the first book in the Legacy of the Drow Series, Dinin Do'Urden adamantly refuses his sister Vierna's order for him to be part of a mission to capture their brother, the Defector from DecadenceDrizzt Do'Urden.
 Because he's fought the guy once, and he's scared of him.
 Vierna's response?
 She turns him into a drider, a bloated half-drow/half-spider hybrid.

 To add to the horrific nature of normal Drow society, this transformation is not necessarily considered a punishment, and in some circumstances is seen as a great honor.